 Far more than the UK's access to the EU single market, the largest economic bloc in the world, British voters were concerned about issues that hit closer to home, Duncan Smith said a day later, speaking to DW during a studio interview on Wednesday.

 The "Leave" camp has been largely on its back foot when it comes to the potentially negative effect that leaving the EU could have on jobs and wages in the UK.
 In response, the narrative has shifted to issues like migration or reclaiming sovereignty from Brussels.

 Duncan Smith's comments were backed by a recent YouGov poll that found 62 percent of British voters believed migration and welfare benefits represented the most important area in which there is need for reform within the EU.
 That category was also ranked the most pressing by Germans (52 percent) and the French (43 percent).

-are not to be discounted.
+But the economic dangers are not to be discounted.
 (Pryce, an economist in London, skewered a journalist on stage during the debate when he suggested the economic consequences were immaterial.
 "You cannot say with a straight face, 'Don't worry about it,'" she said.)

 One particular concern is that the UK won't have an easy time renegotiating new bilateral trade deals with the EU that gave it the same freedoms it enjoys now.

 "The very unlikely case is that the UK would get a free lunch from the European Union," said Michael Wohlgemuth, an economist with the Open Europe Berlin think tank.
 "There would be no obligations to give the UK a sweet trade deal."

 That sentiment was echoed by another question in the YouGov poll, which asked respondents whether they opposed offering Britain trade deals without preconditions.